OrynVail/orynx-space/src/lib/blogs/posts/embers-in-the-sun.md

 a patient etherised upon the mattress,
 spilled from my skull into the dark.
 Language leaks from the sockets.
 The abyss chews without sound.

-The quilt is a tide of ash and feathers,
-a dead bird’s wing across my chest.
-Memories curdle at the edge of breath,
-thin soup in a hospital tray.
-Gravity claws what my hands can’t keep.

 The ceiling hangs where the sky should be,
 its beams black with old smoke.